autumn 2026

 Knowledge - The candidate:

-• has a solid basis in natural sciences in general, and in particular in molecular sciences.
+- has a solid basis in physics and chemistry in general, and in photonics and nanotechnology in particular

-• has advanced knowledge of theory and methods in one of the disciplines offered (see the study plan for the master program).
+- has advanced knowledge of theory and methods on the topic of the master thesis

-• has good knowledge of scientific method and knows how to conduct a research experiment.
+- has good knowledge of scientific method and knows how to conduct a research project

 Skills - The candidate:

-• can critically evaluate and analyze published theories, methods and experiments in discipline-relevant scientific literature, and use information to formulate scientific arguments.
+- can evaluate and analyse published theories, methods and experiments in the relevant literature

 General competences - The candidate:

-• can contribute to new thinking and innovation processes in the field of molecular sciences.
+- can contribute to new thinking and innovation processes in the field

 Examination